JasonHoku/JasonHoku/README.md

 &nbsp;

-## 🔬 Some of the tools I am working with now that I think you should check out are:

-### NodeJS: The worlds choice of programming environment.  https://nodejs.org/en/download/

-### Google Firebase: The best prices around for hosting web & software applications. https://firebase.google.com/

-### Blender: Free & open-source 3D design software, for building animations and artwork.  https://www.blender.org/
-##
-&nbsp;

 ## ⚡ Check out some of my open-source projects:

 ### MicroHawaii: My company website, an open-source design resource built with Google Firebase, React & NodeJS https://github.com/JasonHoku/MicroHawaii